deepen168/algorithmAndDataStructures/Final Review Sheet.md

 		3. bubbling goes from child to parent
 	2. CSS common methods and crash course
 	3. css preprocessors
 	4. How do you hide an element in web page?
+		1. add hidden tag
+		2. set display: none for element
 	5. How many ways can you compare two objects in javascript?
 		1. I use lodash.isEqual for it
 		2. iterate over props, shallow and deep